Seeking the Kingdom of God: From Religion to Relationship

 7 Practical Steps to Seeking the Kingdom of God

+By allowing the Holy Spirit to lead us, we proclaim the Kingdom while manifesting its present and future aspects.
 This is where the frustration often sets in.
 What does "seeking" actually look like on a typical Monday morning when you're stressed about work and finances and relationships?
 It's more practical than you think.

 1. Change your Mindset